 Difference Between Replacement Cost and Guaranteed Replacement Cost

-Sometimes, having your home insured at replacement cost is not enough to ensure complete protection.
+Sometimes, having your home insured at replacement cost is insufficient to ensure complete protection.
 The rebuilding cost of homes is increasingly changing year by year.
 Reconstruction costs are expected to climb further with everything happening in our country.
 A guaranteed replacement cost coverage on top of your home insurance policy guarantees complete protection.
 This coverage extends the limit of your home insurance coverage when the replacement cost exceeds the estimated reconstruction cost of your home.
 Extended replacement cost coverage offers an extra 20%-25% of the replacement cost of your home.
 Having a cushion for home rebuilding costs prevents sudden financial expenses for homeowners.

 House is an expensive investment.
-Insuring your house with a full replacement cost policy ensures the protection of your investment.
+Insuring your house with a full replacement cost policy protects your investment.
 With the continuous changes in our climate, natural disaster is just around the corner.
 Manage your risks and liabilities to prevent unexpected financial loss.

 Here at Advantage Insurance Solutions

-We hope we were able to help you with how to insure your home properly.
-Then, we also have an excellent team of insurance experts to assist you in getting suitable coverage according to your needs.
+We hope we were able to help you with how to insure your home correctly.
+Then we also have an excellent team of insurance experts to assist you in getting suitable coverage according to your needs.
 We represent various major insurance companies that have proven to provide quality protection.
-Call us now in Denver, CO to know more about the insurance products we offer to insure your home.
+Call us now in Denver, CO, to know more about the insurance products we offer to insure your home.